 Similarly, when you are using an iPhone camera and you point it to any text, the camera will automatically scan the text and show you the option to copy or share it in digital format.
 This feature is smart enough to detect text from anywhere whether it’s from a board, document, poster or handwritten note.
 The text extracted with the help of OCR technology or the Live Text feature can be used for several purposes.

-Turn off Live Text for images and camera
+Method 1: Turn off Live Text for Photos and Camera

 The Live Text feature is available in the Language & Region section under General settings.
 There is also a separate setting for the iPhone Camera app which we will discuss later.
-As for disabling Live Text from your device completely, here’s what you need to do:
+As for disabling Live Text from your device for once and for all, here’s what you need to do:

 - Open the Settings app on your iPhone or iPad.